Makerspace-KTH/c_programing_intro/README.md

     x86_64-12.1.0-release-posix-sjlj-rt_v10-rev3.7z

 The releases are compressed in 7-zip format.
-Please download the following software to uncompress the donloaded folder.
+Please download the following software to uncompressed the downloaded folder.
 7-Zip can be downloaded from [here](https://www.7-zip.org/index.html).
 Please download the exe for 64-bit x64, [Direct link for download](https://www.7-zip.org/a/7z2201-x64.exe).

 The unpressed file will create a folder called _"mingw64"_  with content as shown in the following pictures.

-#### Modfy the path variable in Windows
+#### Modify the path variable in Windows

 Copy the mingw64 folder to _C:\windows_

 The above location has to be added to Windows' system path for various software to discover the compiler.

 On windows  Power Shell is used as a terminal.
 Power shell can be launched using the run dialogue.
 On the desktop hold _Win Key + r_ to bring up run dialogue.
 Type _"powershell"_ and press the run button to launch _powershell_ terminal.